 Tip #3.
 Implement and Enhance Email Security

 Gaining an initial foothold into a victim organization through a phishing email is the most common tactic for BGH ransomware groups.
-Typically, these phishing emails contain a malicious link or URL that delivers a payload to the recipient’s workstation.
+Typically, these suspicious emails contain a malicious link or URL that delivers the ransomware payload to the recipient’s workstation.